15 Things to Pack When You Attend Louisiana Festivals in 2023

-When packing up to attend your favorite festival, make sure you have these essentials to guarantee that nothing interferes with your good times:
+When packing up to attend your favorite festival, make sure you have the following essentials to guarantee that nothing interferes with your good time:

 - A good bag.
 Make sure you have the smallest possible bag for the items that you need.
-Choose a bag that’s lightweight, but supportive for your back.
-If you opt for a Camelback (a great option for hydration) or a rolling bag for back relief, make sure these options are allowed at your festival of choice.
+Choose a bag that’s lightweight but supportive for your back.
+If you opt for a Camelback (a great option for hydration) or a rolling bag for back relief, make sure these options are permitted at the festival you’re attending.

 - An empty water container.
 Most festivals do not allow outside water, but there may be a place to fill bottles once you get inside to keep yourself hydrated and save a little money.
 Just be sure to avoid glass containers.

 - Sunscreen.
 Apply sunscreen before you leave your house, but bring more for reapplications.
 You may also want to consider a lip balm with SPF for extra protection.

 - Sunglasses.
 While sunglasses are a great festival accessory, they are also important for protecting your eyes from the sun's ultraviolet rays.

 - Tissues or baby wipes.
 These are both essential festival survival items!
-They can be used for anything from cleaning up after a meal, wiping of festival dust or in the port-a-potty.
+They can be used for anything from cleaning up after a meal to wiping off festival dust.

 - Earplugs.
 Festival amplification systems can be louder than you may realize at first.
-Somewhere down the line, you will be glad you did!
+Somewhere down the line, you will be glad you packed a pair of earplugs.

-- Plastic Ziplock bags.
-On the off-chance a spring shower comes along, a plastic bag will protect your phone, wallet, and anything else you don't want to get wet.
+- Ziplock bags.
+On the off-chance a spring shower comes along, a plastic bag will protect your phone, wallet and anything else you don't want to get wet.
 They can also double as handy to-go containers for your favorite festival foods!

 - Portable phone charger.
 No room in your bag?
 Take a tip from 1999 and designate a meet-up spot for the end of the day just in case your phone dies, gets lost or cell signals are overloaded.

-- If you know you will need them (or think there’s even the slightest chance you will!) pack sanitary supplies.
-And if you don’t need them, a girlfriend or fellow female festival goer might!
+- Sanitary supplies.
+If you know you will need them (or think there’s even the slightest chance you will), pack sanitary supplies.
+And if you don’t need them, a girlfriend or fellow female festival goer might.